ofux/Digger-Documentation/README.md

 You can also improve performance by:
 - lowering the size of chunks (set it to 16) in the Settings tab
 - disabling LODs generation
+- reducing the size of the terrain's control map
+- reducing the size of the terrain's heightmap

 Note: if you are using CTS, Digger has to compute mesh tangents which slows down the build process.